storj/docs/code/Style.md

 Of course, if an argument is not needed then there is no need to add it.

+## Logging

+Use properly namespaced `*zap.Logger`.
+By properly namespacing and passing in the logger we can better find how things are working.
+Tests should use `zaptest.NewLogger(t)` as the root logger.

+Avoid using global loggers (e.g. `zap.L().Error`, `log.Print`, `fmt.Print`), unless it is `package main`.

 ## Variable naming

 Avoid single letter receivers.
 Prefer hard-to-confuse variables with 3-7 letters.
 Use conventional naming when there is one (e.g. `sync.Mutex` is usually called `mu`.)
-For variables a single letter variable can be fine only if the scope doesn't exceed one page (~50 lines).
+For variables a single letter variable can be fine only if the scope doesn't exceed one page (about 50 lines).

 Single letter receivers can be convenient, however when moving between a lot of pacakges it can be quickly confusing.